lapluviosilla/amplenote-omniexport/README.md

 - **Export As**

   - From the Note Menu you can export in to all the supported formats.
-This does not currently support exporting attachments, for that you have to use the bulk exporter.
+This does not currently export attachments, for that you have to use the bulk exporter.

 - **Table Export**: _Note_: Because of Amplenotes interface you must select a text block that contains a table to do a table export.
 If you just select the table itself it won't give you the plugin menu.